agathis-project/salix-arctica/README.md

 - the standard quads provide point to point communication: root to one branch

-- quad branch routing is controlled by the Agathis Trunk Standard to maximize design flexibility, scalability and availabililty.
+- quad branch routing is controlled by the Agathis Trunk Standard to maximize design flexibility, scalability and availability.

 - intra quad configuration is detailed by the AM335x datasheet, manual and pinmux utility tool.